AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/create-and-manage-users/reset-a-users-preferences.md

 user-type: administrator
 product-area: system-administration;user-management
 navigation-topic: create-and-manage-users
-description: As the Adobe Workfront administrator, you can reset or remove the user preference settings for any user in the Workfront system.
+description: As an  Adobe Workfront administrator, you can reset or remove the user preference settings for any user in the Workfront system.
 Individual users can also reset their own user preference settings.
 author: Caroline
 feature: System Setup and Administration
 role: Admin